Vertical AI Agents: 7 Use Cases That Work in 2025

 Vertical AI agents are AI systems built for specific industries or business functions.
 They understand the specialized language, workflows, regulations, and data structures unique to their domain.

+Here's what makes them different.
 Instead of trying to remember everything or searching through massive databases, they organize information in directories.
-When they need something specific, they know exactly where to look.
-Just like you'd go straight to a folder on your computer instead of searching every file.
+When they need something specific, they know exactly where to look, the same way you go straight to a folder on your computer instead of searching every file.

 Horizontal AI like ChatGPT handles broad tasks across industries.
 It's versatile but lacks depth.
 Vertical AI agents are specialized in single domains with deep expertise.